scipion-em/docs/release-2.0.0/sources/docs/facilities/facilities-API-demo.rst.txt

-To create a protocol, the `Project <https://scipion-em.github.io/docs/api/ pyworkflow.project.project.html#pyworkflow.project.project.Project>`_ class has a method to make a new protocols.
+To create a protocol, the `Project <https://scipion-em.github.io/docs/api/ pyworkflow.project.project.html#pyworkflow.project.project.Project>`_ class has a method to make new protocols.
 For instance, for the *Import movies*

 .. code-block:: python